 I am so excited to finally have this behind me and now I can really look forward to staging my comeback.
 Look out world!

-If you’re an athlete or a pregnant woman with SVT, feel free to contact me with any questions (saltyrunning [at] gmail [dot] com).
+If you’re an athlete or a pregnant woman with SVT, feel free to contact me with any questions; the best way is in the comments below, where your questions can help others.
 I was so scared about the condition and the ablation and it would have helped me tremendously to have someone like me to talk to.